 The IEEE 802.1Q VLAN Configuration page provides powerful VID management functions.
-The original settings have the VID as 01, named "default", and all 28 ports as "Untagged" (see Figure 29).
+By default, VID is 01, is named "default", and includes all 16 ports as "Untagged" (see Figure 29).

-Rename: Click to rename the VLAN group.
+Rename: Press to rename the VLAN group.

-Delete VID: Click to delete the VLAN group.
+Delete VID: Press to delete the VLAN group.

-Add New VID: Click to create a new VID group, assigning ports from 01 to 28 as Untag, Tag, or Not Member.
+Add New VID: Press to create a new VID group, assigning ports from 01 to 16 as Untag, Tag, or Not Member.
 A port can be "Untagged" in only one VID.
 To save the VID group, press Apply.